LisaMcCormack/meditation-app/README.md

 I have finished the tutorial but the app has some bugs:

 - Selecting the two, five or 10minute buttons does not work
-- Hitting the rain button - there is no sound, the timer stays at 10:0 and the play button shows the pause image.
+- Hitting the rain button - there is no sound, the timer stays at 10:0 and the play button shows the pause image as above image.

 However, if I hit refresh the default is the rain video and the sound, timer and video work.

 ## My approach to fixing the bugs
 I will look at the code and write comments over each function to fully understand what it is doing.
+For this problem:
+- Hitting the rain button - there is no sound, the timer stays at 10:0 and the play button shows the pause image as above image.
+This was easy to solve, I had mistyped 3 as s on line 40 of index.html!!